kdevo/powhash/README.md

 This PowerShell script makes it possible to hash multiple files **with progress** - plus drag 'n' drop support.

 To achieve this, it utilizes the existing [Get-FileHash Utility Cmdlet](https://technet.microsoft.com/library/dn520872.aspx) (which *does not* have a progress indicator) and reads Windows' I/O performance counter data for an approximation of the current progress via [Get-Counter](https://technet.microsoft.com/library/hh849685.aspx).
+Read more [here](https://pyotek.github.io/news/powhash).

 ## Features